wertyuu/Mcgill-U1-Assignments/COMP273/4_Assignment/ReadMe.txt

         MADD2 will be faster if the miss penalty is greater than the time to execute 13 instructions.

 2.
-    The 2-way set associative cache is best for my implementation for N=16, and has the same hit rate for N=8 and 32.
+    The 2-way set associative cache is best for my implementation for N=16.
+This is because when going through

 3.
-    The smallest cache that will still allow a win for MADD2 over MADD1 is a 4-Way set associative cache of 32bytes (N-Way set associative 4/4/2).
+    The smallest cache that will still allow a win for MADD2 over MADD1 is a 4-Way set associative cache of 32bytes (N-Way set associative 4/4/2/32).
     MADD2 will still have (- 6641 4609) = 2032 less misses for N = 16 and
     therefore a miss penalty of less than 19.5 instructions will allow MADD2 to win over MADD1.